MITLibraries/ppod/README.md

 ```

 ## Required ENV
+`BUCKET` = The bucket containing the compressed MARCXML files to be submitted to POD.

 `SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.

 `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.